logikfabrik/uJet/docs/source/working_with_properties.rst

 * `DateTime` and `DateTime?`

 .. seealso::
-   The uJet .NET data type support can be extended by writing custom data type definition mappings.
-For more information on the topic of custom data type definitions see :doc:`extending_ujet`.
+   The uJet .NET data type support can be extended by writing custom data type definition mappings and property value converters.
+For more information on the topic of custom data type definitions and property value converters see :doc:`working_with_data_types`.